gwathlobal/CotD/README.txt

  - The Legions of Hell are represented with three units: Imp, Demon and Archdemon.
  - You start as a puny Imp who is no match for an Angel.
 Run or summon help when confronted by one.
  - Imps and demons are able to possess humans.
 Once "in possession", you will appear as this human to everybody else.
-Archdemons no longer need this tactict of a coward and can not possess anybody.
+Archdemons no longer need this tactic of a coward and can not possess anybody.
  - You kill humans (or fellow demons, by the way) to gain power and heal.
  - Beware of blessed ones.
 When you touch them - you will burn and consume the blessing.
 Blessed humans are immune to possession.
 Though the damage from blessings is minor, it way prove fatal in some situations.
  - Your strength is an ability to summon allies to yourself to gang up on your enemy.